oriemcintosh/bash-scripts/README.md

-# bash-scripts
+# Bash Scripts

-Repository to house Bash Scripts I create to assist with automation tasks.
+This repository will house various bash scripts to help me complete repetitive tasks more efficiently and save time searching how to complete some of the tasks I may forget easily.